Graduate & Professional Student Loans

 - If you are awarded this loan, CFNC will contact your program’s Financial Aid Office directly to process your loan and apply it to your Bursar account.

-- Review the list of Private Loan Options and explore additional lenders as needed.
+- Review the list of Recommended Lenders and explore additional lenders as needed.

-- While students may borrow from lenders not included on the list of Private Loan Options, the lenders on this list participate in our ELMSelect lender comparison tool.
+- While students may borrow from lenders not included on the Recommended Lender List, the lenders on this list participate in our ELMSelect lender comparison tool.
 This tool can be used to compare rates, terms, and calculate your future payments.
 The ELMSelect comparison tool may help you determine which borrowing option may be best for you.

 - Apply online at the website of your preferred lender.